We Aim to Bring Much-Needed Medicines to Patients as Quickly and Efficiently as Possible

 We are advancing a growing pipeline of investigational medicines with the goal of treating a range of cancers and genetic diseases that have largely eluded other targeted approaches.
 We currently have two investigational medicines in clinical trials, and we have designed the trials to assess the safety and efficacy of these investigational medicines as quickly and efficiently as possible to bring much-needed medicines to patients.

-SY-1425 for Genomically Defined Subsets of AML and MDS Patients
+SY-1425 for Genomically Defined Subsets of AML Patients

 SY-1365 for Advanced Solid Tumors

 SY-1365 is a first-in-class selective cyclin-dependent kinase 7 (CDK7) inhibitor that is in a Phase 1 clinical trial in patients with ovarian and breast cancers.
-SY-1365 has demonstrated robust anti-tumor activity in multiple preclinical models of cancer, including ovarian and hormone receptor-positive (HR-positive) breast cancers.
-In preclinical studies, SY-1365 has also been shown to preferentially kill cancer cells over non-cancerous cells and lower the expression of key cancer-driving genes.
-These preclinical data provide a strong rationale for further investigating the potential of SY-1365 in clinical trials.
+Data from the completed dose escalation portion of the Phase 1 study of SY-1365 in patients with advanced solid tumors demonstrated biological activity, as well as early signs of clinical activity, at tolerable doses.
+In preclinical studies, SY-1365 has demonstrated robust anti-tumor activity in multiple preclinical models of cancer, including ovarian and hormone receptor-positive (HR-positive) breast cancers.
+SY-1365 has also been shown preclinically to preferentially kill cancer cells over non-cancerous cells and lower the expression of key cancer-driving genes.
+The early clinical data, together with the preclinical data, provide a strong rationale for further investigating the potential of SY-1365 in clinical trials.

 The ongoing Phase 1 clinical trial is a multi-center, open-label trial exploring the safety and anti-tumor activity of SY-1365 in in multiple patient populations with high-grade serous ovarian and HR-positive breast cancers as a single agent and in combination with standard-of-care therapies.
 Specifically, the trial is evaluating SY-1365 as a single agent in primary platinum-refractory ovarian cancer patients; as a single agent in ovarian cancer patients who have relapsed after three or more prior therapies; in combination with carboplatin in ovarian cancer patients who have relapsed after one or more prior therapies; and in combination with fulvestrant in patients with HR-positive metastatic breast cancer who have progressed after treatment with a CDK4/6 inhibitor.
 An additional cohort is enrolling patients with any solid tumor accessible for biopsy to further evaluate SY-1365.